LinuxBDX/pyCharm-project/README.md

 # pyCharm-project
-This is a simple pyCharm project
+This is a simple pyCharm project.
+Also, this demonstrates how to pull project to github.com.